himham-jak/OpenMaya/README.md

 ## Installation:

-- If you're using a release, just download the `.zip` file, don't extract it.
+- If you're using a release, just download the `.zip` file, don't extract it
 - To make your own release, put all of the contents of this repo into a folder, then put that folder in a `.zip`
-- There must be a subfolder in the `.zip` or it won't work.
+- There must be a subfolder in the `.zip` or it won't work
 - In Blender, choose `Edit > Preferences > Addons > Install` and select the `.zip`

 ## Tutorial: